-Jessamine Price’s nonfiction includes memoir, journalism and cultural commentary.
-Her MFA thesis in creative nonfiction won the Myra Sklarew Award.
+My nonfiction includes journalism and memoir.
+My MFA thesis in creative nonfiction won the 2014 Myra Sklarew Award.

-She talks about her long-running passion for essays in Hunger Mountain’s 2012 interview with her here (thanks to the Wayback Machine for saving it after HM’s reorganization).
+I wrote about my long-running passion for essays in Hunger Mountain’s 2012 interview here (thanks to the Wayback Machine).

 “Thief of Souls,” in Show Me All Your Scars, edited by Lee Gutkind, InFact Books, 2016.